 How’d they do it?
 Among other things… celebrities.
 And in the 1940s De Beers coined the phrase “A Diamond is Forever,” which they’ve been using ever since.

 Then came the big campaign that infuriates, frustrates, and frazzles men to this day.
 Do you know how much you’re supposed to pay for an engagement ring?
 (Answer: two months salary).
 Do you know who came up with that?
 You guessed it.
 In the 1980s the agency introduced a series of ads: “Isn’t two months’ salary a small price to pay for something that lasts forever?”

 The entire history of diamonds is pretty fascinating from a business perspective, but it should also make everyone feel like suckers.
 That’s why I bought my girl a nice big shiny morganite.

 No, bacon itself didn’t start as a marketing campaign; however, the “All-American” bacon and eggs breakfast did.

-I’m a vegetarian, so I don’t eat bacon for breakfast, but in the early 1900s, neither did most other people.
-But the Beech-Nut Packing Company wanted people to eat more bacon, so they hired Edward Bernays (you know, the guy who made smoking awesome).
+I’m a vegetarian, so I don’t eat bacon for breakfast.
+In the early 1900s, neither did most other people.
+But the Beech-Nut Packing Company wanted people to eat more bacon, so they hired Edward Bernays (a.k.a. the guy who made smoking awesome).

 Bernays surveyed 5,000 doctors and asked if a “hearty breakfast was better than a light breakfast to replace the energy lost by the body at night.”
 As expected, most doctors said a “hearty” breakfast was better.
 That’s it.
 That’s what Bernays used to start a national campaign touting a “scientific study” that made bacon a part of the hearty “All-American” breakfast.